pryv/dev-site/source/guides/webhooks.md

 ### Separation of responsibility

-Importantly, only the app access used to create the webhook (or a personal one) can be used to modify it.
+Importantly, only the access used to create the webhook (or a personal one) can be used to modify it.
 This is meant to separate the responsibilities between the webhooks management and services that will consume the data following a notification.

 Typically, a certain access will be used to setup one or multiple webhooks per user, while updated data will be fetched using a different set of permissions.